Halcy0nic/Trophies/MicroHttpServer/README.md

 The overflow happens at roughly 15330 bytes in the request URI when reading from the network socket.
 Similar to [issue 5](https://github.com/starnight/MicroHttpServer/issues/5), any server or embedded application that utilizes MicroHttpServer is potentially at risk of a Denial of Service or remote code execution, depending on the implementation.
 I've included reproduction steps in the following sections.

+NOTE: For an in-depth walkthrough on this vulnerability, read [this article](https://halcyonic.net/zero-day-research-cve-2023-51771-microhttpserver-off-by-one-global-buffer-overflow/) on our offical site.

 ### Makefile Modifications